If this tool helped you, you can buy us a coffee ☕

 What is a normal thyroid metabolic rate?

-Can the calculation results replace a medical exam?
+Can these results replace a medical examination?

 No. This tool only provides a preliminary screening reference.
 A definitive diagnosis requires laboratory tests such as serum TSH, FT3, and FT4.